Reducing Embodied Carbon in Buildings overview

 • A client wants the project to "be net zero".
 The team must distinguish operational from embodied carbon and explain that net-zero operating energy does not address up-front embodied emissions.

 • A consultant proposes substituting a high-recycled-content rebar mid-construction.
-The architect must evaluate whether this is a change that requires a contemplated change notice and a structural sign-off.
+The architect must evaluate whether this requires a contemplated change notice and a structural sign-off.

 • The team is targeting a LEED v4 embodied carbon credit.
 They need to know that a WBLCA is the required analysis and that the comparison is baseline versus proposed.